nxthdr/saimiris-gateway/README.md

 ### Integration Testing

-For full end-to-end testing with real PostgreSQL and Kafka:
+For full end-to-end testing with real PostgreSQL, Kafka and a Saimiris agent:

 ```bash
 cd integration